Yandex Cloud

 Roles for creating a clusterRoles for creating a cluster

-To create a Managed Service for OpenSearch cluster, you will need the vpc.user and managed-opensearch.editor roles or higher.
+To create a Managed Service for OpenSearch cluster, you need the vpc.user role and the managed-opensearch.editor role or higher.

-To link a service account to a cluster, e.g., to use Yandex Object Storage, make sure your Yandex Cloud account has the iam.serviceAccounts.user role or higher.
+To attach your service account to a cluster, e.g., to use Yandex Object Storage, make sure your Yandex Cloud account has the iam.serviceAccounts.user role or higher.

 For more information about assigning roles, see this Yandex Identity and Access Management guide.